3mdeb/blog.3mdeb.com/source/_posts/2017-05-21-swupdate-for-feature-rich-iot-applications.markdown

+---
+author: Maciej Pijanowski
+layout: post
-## SWUpdate for feature-rich IoT applications
+title: "SWUpdate for feature-rich IoT applications"
+date: 2017-05-21 12:00:00 +0100
+comments: true
+categories: nrf51822 linux openocd
+---

 When you work with embedded systems long enough, sooner or later you realize that some sort of update mechanism is required.
 This is especially true when